cnoe-io/reference-implementation-aws/README.md

 ```
 ## Install
 1. Create GitHub apps and GitHub token as described above.
 2. If you don't have a public registered Route53 zone, [register a Route53 domain](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/domain-register.html) (be sure to use Route53 as the DNS service for the domain).
+We **strongly encourage creating a dedicated sub domain** for this.
 3. Get the host zone id and put it in the config file. e.g.
     ```bash
     aws route53 list-hosted-zones-by-name --dns-name <YOUR_DOMAIN_NAME> --query 'HostedZones[0].Id' --output text | cut -d'/' -f3